SnowyRat/Smallest-Enclosing-Circle/README.md

 ![image](https://github.com/user-attachments/assets/cda83768-2232-4b74-a6e8-9bb70f27dacb)

-# 2 Different solutions are given:
-- Brute force with a time complexity of O(n^3)
-- Emo Welzl's optimized algorithm with a time complexity of O(n)
+The problem is solved using both a brute force approach and an optimized algorithm